GUIDELINE for Feline bartonellosis

 Published: 01/01/2013

-The Bartonella species infection in cats guidelines were first published in the J Feline Med Surg 2013, 15: 563-569 by Maria Grazia Pennisi et al. This update was authored by Maria Grazia Pennisi and Fulvio Marsilio.
+The Bartonella species infection in cats guidelines were first published in the J Feline Med Surg 2013, 15: 563-569 by Maria Grazia Pennisi et al. This update was authored by Maria Grazia Pennisi, Fulvio Marsilio and ABCD colleagues.

 Key points